-Prospects won’t just come flocking towards you because you have an interesting blog post up about how certain widgets can improve their life.
-You actually need to get it into the hands of qualified prospects for them to see any value in it.
+Prospects won’t just come flocking toward you because you have an interesting blog post up about how certain widgets can improve their life.
+You need to get it into the hands of qualified prospects for them to see any value in it.
 This is where social media comes in handy.
-If someone likes your post on Facebook this will be seen by all of their friends and family.
+If someone likes your post on Facebook, this will be seen by all of their friends and family.
 It’s a great way to get your content in front of new eyes and is considered inbound marketing because you’re pulling prospects towards you, not pushing your company on them.

 2. Inbound Marketing Uses Social Media

-You can use social media channels such as Facebook, LinkedIn, Instagram, and Twitter to build up an audience for your content.
+You can use social media channels such as Facebook, LinkedIn, Instagram, and Twitter to build an audience for your content.
 This is what we call building a following or community.
-When someone has ‘liked’ your brand page on Facebook this means they are connected with you and regularly see any updates that you post.
+When someone has ‘liked’ your brand page on Facebook, this means they are connected with you and regularly see any updates that you post.
 You can also find customers who have commented on some of the posts that you share on social media sites.
 These people may buy from you in the future because they have already shown an interest in your brand.

-This is just one example of how you can use social media when utilizing inbound marketing strategies but it should give you an idea of what’s possible.
+This is just one example of how you can use social media when utilizing inbound marketing strategies, but it should give you an idea of what’s possible.

 3. Inbound Marketing Uses SEO (Search Engine Optimization)

 You can also use SEO if someone has found your business through social media channels like Facebook because the posts will show up in search results as well.
-This gives even further exposure to what you are offering whether it is a product, blog post, service, or anything else.
+This gives even further exposure to what you are offering, whether it is a product, blog post, service, or anything else.

 4. Inbound Marketing is Mobile-Friendly

 Today, mobile devices such as smartphones and tablets are used by millions of people every day when they are looking for something online.
-If your website or blog doesn’t display properly on mobile devices then you are missing out on a lot of potential customers.
-People often look up reviews, product information, and pricing details before making an online purchase so if your site isn’t responsive (mobile-friendly) then your sales will suffer.
+If your website or blog doesn’t display properly on mobile devices, then you are missing out on a lot of potential customers.
+People often look up reviews, product information, and pricing details before making an online purchase, so if your site isn’t responsive (mobile-friendly), then your sales will suffer.
 This is why it’s important to build a mobile-friendly website.

 5. Inbound Marketing Focuses on Blogging

-Blogs have been around for many years now but their popularity has exploded in recent years.
-More people than ever before are using them and they can be a great source of traffic for your business if you handle them properly.
+Blogs have been around for many years now, but their popularity has exploded in recent years.
+More people than ever before are using them, and they can be a great source of traffic for your business if you handle them properly.

-Some of the most popular blogs online today were created by individuals or small groups but now businesses have started to use blogging as part of their marketing plans.
+Some of the most popular blogs online today were created by individuals or small groups, but now businesses have started to use blogging as part of their marketing plans.
 These days, many brands update their blog several times per week with fresh content aimed at attracting as many visitors as possible (and converting those into leads and sales).

 6. Inbound Marketing is Affordable

-Generating traffic through traditional online marketing methods can be expensive especially when you take into account the cost of paying for ads or sponsored content.
+Generating traffic through traditional online marketing methods can be expensive, especially when you take into account the cost of paying for ads or sponsored content.
 Many marketers have started to move towards inbound marketing because it offers an affordable way to get higher search rankings, attract more website visitors, and convert prospects into sales.

-Inbound marketing strategies utilize organic (non-paid) search results which means that you won’t have to worry about campaign costs or budget constraints while working on your plan.
-This also means that there are no restrictions on the number of connections that you can make with prospective customers so this method works well even if you have a small budget.
+Inbound marketing strategies utilize organic (non-paid) search results, which means that you won’t have to worry about campaign costs or budget constraints while working on your plan.
+This also means that there are no restrictions on the number of connections that you can make with prospective customers, so this method works well even if you have a small budget.

-Once your strategy is in place and you know where to find your potential customers, inbound marketing allows you to make the most of what you have by utilizing tactics like blogging, SEO, social media, etc.
+Once your strategy is in place and you know where to find your potential customers, inbound marketing allows you to make the most of what you have by utilizing tactics like blogging, SEO, social media, email marketing, etc.

 K2 Analytics – Inbound Marketing Experts

 K2 Analytics offers inbound marketing solutions that enable small business owners like you to increase your exposure, attract more prospects, and make more sales.
-We understand the challenges faced by small businesses (budget restraints, limited time, etc.) so we’ve created innovative strategies which you can start using today to see better results tomorrow.
+We understand the challenges faced by small businesses (budget restraints, limited time, etc.), so we’ve created innovative strategies which you can start using today to see better results tomorrow.

-Our team is passionate about helping you succeed online so contact us today!
+Our team is passionate about helping you succeed online, so contact us today!